SIZMW/unity-raytracer/README.md

 ## Building
 This project can be built within Unity.

-## Execution
-The raytracer can be run within Unity.

 ## Usage
 Open this project in Unity and run in order to allow the ray tracing render the scene.